msantos/tunctl/README.md

 ### Linux

-beam needs to have privileges to configure interfaces.
+For IPv4 addresses, beam needs to have privileges to configure interfaces.

 To add cap\_net\_admin capabilities: